bztsrc/raspi3-tutorial/09_framebuffer/README.md

 `lfb_init()` sets up resolution, depth, and color channel order.
 Also queries framebuffer's address.

 `lfb_showpicture()` displays a picture in the center of the screen by drawing pixels to the framebuffer.
+Note that the image is in RGB format.
+If the lfb isn't, then we have to swap R and B channels manually.

 Homer.h
 -------